VolumeElement/VolumeElement.github.io/_posts/2023-07-09-computing-in-minecraft.md

  <center><a href="https://imgur.com/XjsGE5j"><img src="https://i.imgur.com/XjsGE5j.gif" alt="centered image" height="auto" width="400" title="source: imgur.com" /></a></center>

- The above image shows a complete computation cycle in my Fibonacci program (described further below); here is a [labeled image](https://i.imgur.com/lqbnTHk.png) of the machine to give a better idea of what is going on.
+ The above image shows a complete computation cycle in a program that computes Fibonacci numbers (described further below); here is a [labeled image](https://i.imgur.com/lqbnTHk.png) of the machine to give a better idea of what is going on.
 Another huge upgrade this machine has is a pair of two digit hexadecimal displays instead of a binary readout (which is what my second computer has).

   <center><a href="https://imgur.com/a/aoFG8RC"><img src="https://i.imgur.com/Ot48f53.png" alt="centered image" height="auto" width="400" title="source: imgur.com" /></a></center>